 About one month prior I was diagnosed with Parkinson’s disease (PD).
-I first noticed a slight Involuntary shaking of the hands, arms, legs, jaw or tongue.
-The typical Parkinson’s tremor is “pill-rolling” – it looks like holding a pill between thumb and forefinger and continuously rolling it around.
-Some people report an internal tremor, a shaking sensation inside the chest, abdomen or limbs that cannot be seen.
-Most Parkinson’s tremor is “resting tremor,” which lessens during sleep and when the body part is actively in use. in my right hand around 2003.
+I first noticed a slight tremor in my right hand around 2003.
 My mother had a hand tremor in her later years, and she did not have PD, so I figured I had a benign tremor.
 However, in 2009 I noticed that my right arm didn’t swing when I walked.
 I searched the internet and read that this can be a sign of PD.
-I saw a neurologist who took my history, did some movement tests, and referred me for an A medical imaging technique that uses magnetic forces to obtain detailed images of the body.
-MRI is non-invasive and does not use radiation. to rule out The sudden death of some brain cells due to a lack of oxygen when the blood flow to the brain is impaired by blockage or rupture of an artery to the brain. or a tumor.
+I saw a neurologist who took my history, did some movement tests, and referred me for an MRI (magnetic resonance imaging) to rule out stroke or a tumor.
 At my follow-up appointment he diagnosed me with PD.
 I took the pronouncement in stride.

 Five years prior to my diagnosis my son died at the age of 24.
 I said to my doctor, “I can handle this — nothing is as difficult as losing a child.”
 He started me on Requip.
 My handwriting, which had become tiny, almost immediately returned to normal.
 The symphony director was understanding when I requested two months leave to see if my new meds would help my arm stiffness.
 They did.
 I resumed playing in the symphony, but tried to keep the diagnosis from colleagues.
 I thought, “What if people stop referring students to me because they know I have PD?”
 I also tried to hide my tremor at my “day job” as a clinical social worker.
 I worried needlessly.
 Living with the secret was worse than just telling people.